-An effect of the implementation decision for probe packet sizes is that the overall bandwidth requirement for the multi-objective stream is less than the aggregate bandwidth requirement for individual probe modules if used separately.
-One concern with this implementation decision is the issue of packet size dependence in the measurement technique.
+One concern with this decision is the issue of packet size dependence in the measurement technique.
 For delay and delay variation, packet sizes should be small to keep bandwidth requirements low.
-For delay variation, the packet size should closely match that used by a codec referred to in the G.107 and related standards so that the Emodel formulas can be directly used [1].
-We use 48 bytes at an interval of 30 msec in our evaluation below, which approximates the G.723.1 codec.
+For delay variation, the packet size should typically match that used by, e.g., a voice over IP application.
+We use 48 bytes at an interval of 30 ms in our evaluation below.
 For delay, another concern is the relative difference between end-to-end transmission and propagation delays.
 In situations where propagation delay is large relative to transmission delay, the packet size can be small since the transmission delays along a path contribute little to the overall delay.
-In cases where the opposite situation holds, packet sizes should be large enough to estimate delays experienced by packets of average size.
-In our evaluation described below, we use 100 byte packets for delay estimation.
-For loss estimation packet sizes, the key consideration is that multi-packet probes should admit accurate instantaneous indications of congestion.
-In previous work [35], a packet size of 600 bytes was used and was found to be a reasonable balance between limiting measurement impact while still obtaining accurate congestion indications.
-We verified this previous finding and leave a detailed analysis for future work.
+In cases where the opposite situation holds, packet sizes should be large enough to estimate delays experienced by a majority of packets.
+In our evaluation described below, we use 100-byte packets for delay estimation.
+For loss estimation packet sizes, the key consideration is that multipacket probes should admit accurate instantaneous indications of congestion.